 Barrel from Napoleon The barrel from Napoleon.

-So I was happy to discover that the much smaller family estate of P.M.
-Roger & Fils in the charming village of Ay was up for the challenge.
-The cellar master was a charismatic fellow and to me their unprepared bottle actually tasted superior to the classic Brut Impérial I had at Moët & Chandon.
+Even though Moët & Chandon is a well-known brand across the world, I was happy to discover that there were serious contenders in the area.
+The much smaller family estate of P.M.
+Roger & Fils in the charming village of Ay was up for the challenge, where the cellar master turned out to be a charismatic fellow.

 Dom Pérignon statue Dom Pérignon himself, probably best known as the trademark by Moët & Chandon.

-But the region has a lot more to offer than damp cellars.
-Dom Pérignon was cellar master at the Benedictine Abbey and one of the key figures behind the development of the double-fermentation process.
+Dom Pérignon was the cellar master at the Benedictine Abbey and one of the key figures behind the development of the double-fermentation process.

 Tomb of Dom Pérignon The tomb of Dom Pérignon (left).